Statistics and facts about mining

 Numerous industries worldwide depend on the supply of commodities from underground such as minerals and metals.
 The dependency of various high-tech-industries on rare earths is a late-breaking issue – coal, on the other hand, is still one of the leading global energy resources.
 Consequently, the mining sector is pivotal to the world’s economy.
-The global top 40 companies, which represent a vast majority of the whole industry, reported some 539 billion U.S. dollars of revenue in 2013.
+The global top 40 companies, which represent a vast majority of the whole industry, reported some 512 billion U.S. dollars of revenue in 2013.
 The net profit margin of this industry decreased from 25 percent in 2011 to four percent in 2013.

 In terms of volume, the most exploited commodities worldwide are coal, iron ore, bauxite and potash.
 China and the United States are the top coal producing countries.
 Iron ore mining is also dominated by China and Australia.
-Thus, China is becoming the top mining country for many commodities, especially for the highly needed rare earths, of which China produced some 97 percent in 2010.
-Additionally, China is the world’s leading country in the mine production of gold
+Thus, China is becoming the top mining country for many commodities, especially for the highly needed rare earths, of which China produced over 90 percent of the global production in 2013.
+Additionally, China is the world’s leading country in the mine production of gold.

 The industry’s top companies based on market value are Anglo-Australian BHP Billiton and Rio Tinto, followed by Brazil’s Vale.
-As of March 2012, BHP Billiton had a market value of nearly 180 billion U.S. dollars.
+As of March 2014, BHP Billiton had a market value of nearly 174 billion U.S. dollars.
 Measured by revenue, the top company active in mining worldwide is Anglo-Swiss Glencore, generating some 240 billion U.S. dollars in 2013.
 However, it has to be taken into consideration that a large share of Glencore’s revenues comes from commodity trading.
 Interestingly, Newmont Mining is the only U.S. mining company among the global leaders.

 The mining and metals sector has been very vibrant in terms of deals and acquisitions over the last few years.
 In 2010, a record high of 1,123 deals worldwide was reported, a number which stood at only 392 about ten years earlier.
-In 2011, another 1,008 deals worth more than 160 billion U.S. dollars were done.
+In 2013, some 700 deals worth around 90 billion U.S. dollars were done.
 In terms of value, the major commodities targeted by these deals were gold, coal, and copper.

-, mining has always played an important part; its relevance increases all the more whenever mining includes the extraction of oil and gas, and supporting activities for mining, as some sources do.
+In the United States, mining has always played an important part; its relevance increases all the more whenever mining includes the extraction of oil and gas, and supporting activities for mining, as some sources do.
 As the Bureau of Economical Analysis reports, the total U.S. mining gross output exceeded half a trillion U.S. dollars in 2011.
 In the same year, the whole sector added a value of nearly 290 billion U.S. dollars and employed around 727 thousand people.